agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

   - utah 911
 ---

-As the State of Utah moves closer to <abbr title="Next-Generation-911 implementation">NG911</abbr>, GIS data providers will soon be required to adhere to national standards set forth by the [<abbr title="National Emergency Number Association">NENA</abbr>](https://www.nena.org/) and the [<abbr title="Utah Communications Authority 911 Division">UCA 911 Division</abbr>](http://uca911.org/911-division) [(section 6 of ref 1)](#further-reading).
+As the State of Utah moves closer to <abbr title="Next-Generation-911 implementation">NG911</abbr>, GIS data providers will soon be required to adhere to national standards set forth by the [<abbr title="National Emergency Number Association">NENA</abbr>](https://www.nena.org/) and the [<abbr title="Utah Communications Authority">UCA</abbr> 911 Division](http://uca911.org/911-division) [(section 6 of ref 1)](#further-reading).
 It can be daunting navigating these `standards` and `best practice` documents, so the intent of this article is to demystify the relevant information and lay out a road map of where we are going.

 This post is focused on GIS as it relates to NG911 Core Services and the <abbr title="spatial interface">SI</abbr>.
 These are the services needed to process a call on the <abbr title="Emergency Services IP Network">ESINet</abbr> [(ref 9)](#further-reading).
 For GIS, this equates to address validation and 911 call routing.
 Essentially, these are the operations that take place before the call is received at the appropriate <abbr title="public safety answering point">PSAP</abbr>.
 As a result, NENA has established standards to ensure that these operations can be carried out flawlessly.
 Failing to comply with these standards could ultimately result in misrouted 911 calls [(section 2.2 of ref 5 and section 2 of ref 4)](#further-reading).